afimasyita/page-web-ar/_pages/About.md

-## Just Play On The Following Browser Setups:
+## Just Play On The Following Browser Setups :flushed:

  - Browser on PC with Webcam or Leptop